Soft tissue sarcomas

 Soft tissue sarcomas are cancers that develop from cells in the soft, supporting tissues of the body.
 There are many different types, but the ones that tend to affect teenagers are:

-There are also bone sarcomas.
-You can find out more about these in our bone cancer section.
+Sarcomas can also develop in the bones.
+This is called osteosarcoma.
+You can find out more in our bone cancer section.

 Signs and symptoms of soft tissue sarcomas

-The symptoms will depend on where the sarcoma is:
+The symptoms of a sarcoma will depend on where it is:

-If it’s in the chest, symptoms include breathlessness and pain in your chest.
+- If it’s in the chest, symptoms can include breathlessness, a cough and pain in your chest.

-You may also have other symptoms like tiredness, loss of appetite or weight loss.
+You may also have other symptoms, such as tiredness, loss of appetite or weight loss.

 We don't know what causes sarcomas in teenagers and young adults.

 People often think a knock or injury might have caused a sarcoma, but there’s no evidence for this.

 Remember that nothing you’ve done has caused the cancer.